recently updated on 20th Sept 23

 - Data Volume: The sheer amount of unorganized data generated can be overwhelming, making it difficult to manage and analyze.
 It reflects in increased TAT & off-target patient experience.

-- Data Variety: Lab data can come from different sources like patients, referring doctors, organizations, researchers & more.
+- Data Variety: Managing lab data can come from different sources like patients, referring doctors, organizations, researchers & more.
 In addition, they come In different formats and with different structures, making it challenging to organize and manage effectively.